 So, grieving customers, whose cemeteries policies make it difficult to order the grave marker of their choice, for example, often never experience the benefits that the reforms had promised.

 It is obvious that reformers have plenty more work to do to force the death care industry to be universally fair and honest with its customers, but, in the meantime, all hope is not necessarily lost for abused consumers.
 Here are some ideas for resolving or even avoiding disputes with a cemetery despite the fact that cemeteries are not formally covered by the funeral rule.

 First, it’s important to thoroughly understand all contracts with a cemetery before you sign and to test the cemetery’s consumer friendliness from the very beginning.
 Ask about rules for grave markers (sizes and colors allowed, for example) and prices for installation.
 If the cemetery will not provide you this information in writing, you should consider selecting another company.
-Let the cemetery personnel know that you may elect to buy a grave marker from an “outside” source, and, if anyone on the staff makes an attempt to discourage that idea, consider another company right away.
+Let the cemetery personnel know that you may elect to buy a grave marker from an “outside” source such as Grave Markers by Memorials.com, and, if anyone on the staff makes an attempt to discourage that idea, consider another company right away.